lgeek/gnu-linux-on-acer-chromebook-13/readme.md

     sudo cgpt create <MMC BLOCK DEVICE>
     sudo cgpt add -b 34 -s 32768 -P 1 -S 1 -t kernel <MMC BLOCK DEVICE> # 16 MB kernel image partition

-To fully use the remainder of the SD card with the second partition a few calculation must be made.
-To know how many sectors the SD card has use the command:
+To fully use the remainder of the SD card with the second partition a few calculations must be made.
+To know how many sectors the SD card has left, use the command:

     sudo cgpt show <MMC BLOCK DEVICE>

-It should proivde an output like:
+It should provide an output like:

            start        size    part  contents
                0           1          PMBR